BrendanCooney/devwear/README.md

 ## Bugs Fixes and Project Continuation Wishlist
 At the time of resubmission realise that I would like to document testing further.
 I have created a Blog Model and Implemented it.
-I also started a Coupon Model but changed my mind to the idea of creating comments on the blog application.
+I also started a Coupon Model but changed my mind to the idea of creating comments on the Blog application.
 This has been completed.
 I would like to take this section live after the assessment is complete.
 I would also like to take the ecommerce section live and convert the stripe keys to live keys and begin actively promoting the website as an e-commerce business with a new domain.

 I have attempted to take learnings from outside the course and have been advised to use a book called Django By Example which I will use to further develop this site or redevelop it from the beginning using the course material and the book.